turnerlabs/sm_entrypoint/README.md

 Run `./go-execuable-build.sh`

 Executables will have the form `sm_entrypoint-${GOOS}-${GOARCH}`.
 Choose the one you need for each docker image and mv/copy it to your docker build directory.
-Then add binary in your Dockerfile.
+Then add the binary in your Dockerfile.

 ## Usage
 Either build from the latest code or download a release from git:  `https://github.com/turnercode/sm_entrypoint/releases/download/${release_tag}/sm_entrypoint-${GOOS}-${GOARCH}`